-Here, you will design your Interface Animations.
+Here, you will design your interface animations.
 These are an integral part of your UI design process, so be sure to test various animations in real-time.

 Animations set the tone for your app functionality, such as how an app screen changes, what gestures to employ, etc.

-Here you can efficiently guide the user through the app, utilize motions to help users smoothly navigate between features, inform them of your screen elements, etc.
+You can efficiently guide the user through the app, utilize motions to help users smoothly navigate between features, inform them of your screen elements, etc.

 Animations should provide convenience to the user and must not solely focus on visual appeal.